 15.3 Instrumental measurements of cloud amount

 Multiple types of ground-based operational sensors are available to measure total cloud amount.
 Measurements from space-borne radiometers in the visible band, supplemented by infrared images, can be used to estimate cloud amounts over wide areas, even though difficulties are often experienced, for example, the inability to distinguish between low stratus and fog.
-Amounts of low cloud within the range of a ceilometer can be estimated by measuring the proportion of elapsed time occupied by well-identified layers and assuming that these time-averaged results are representative of the spatial conditions around the observing site.
-For synoptic meteorology, this technique is satisfactory in many cases but for airfield observations it can lead to significant errors in the estimation of cloud amount over the airfield.
+Amounts of cloud within the range of a ceilometer can be estimated by measuring the proportion of elapsed time occupied by well-identified layers and assuming that these time-averaged results are representative of the spatial conditions around the observing site.
+This technique gives generally satisfactory results but it can lead to significant differences with the visually estimated cloud amount due to the limited spatial representativeness of the sky sampled by the ceilometer.
 For automatic weather stations in the United States, a “clustering” technique has been developed using data from ceilometers.
 Other countries, like Sweden (Larsson and Esbjörn, 1995) and the Netherlands (Wauben, 2002), have introduced similar techniques in their operational observations.
+Automated cloud measurements using ceilometers are also used at airports by several meteorological offices.
+This technique has been used to obtain cloud information at small airports without an observer, and also at bigger airports where the automated system provides a cost effective method of information collection.

 Other instruments used to measure cloud amount are pyrometers which may sample in multiple fixed directions and/or scan the sky, and sky cameras that are designed specifically for this purpose.
+By suitable processing such information can also be derived from commercial camera systems, and visible and infrared webcams.

 15.3.1 Using a laser ceilometer

-Several meteorological services use time series of cloud-base measurements from laser ceilometers (see section 15.4.1) to determine cloud amount.
+Several meteorological services use time series of cloud base measurements from laser ceilometers (see section 15.4.1) to determine cloud amount.
 This method has some advantages compared to manual observations.
 Using a ceilometer gives more consistent results.
 Also, output can be generated more frequently and there are no problems during night-time.
 However, there are also some drawbacks and large deviations can occur in situations with high, thin cirrus clouds when the performance of the ceilometer is reduced; when a moist layer is reported as a cloud base by the ceilometer; when a ceilometer detects no cloud base or at the wrong height during precipitation; and when the ceilometer reports a cloud base at the lowest elevation during shallow fog.
-This method relies on the clouds to move over the field of view of the instrument.
+This method also relies on the clouds to move over the field of view of the instrument.
 Clouds do not always move in that way.
 Even if clouds do move across the field of view of the ceilometer, these clouds may not be representative of the total sky.
 Thus, the time series of the cloud base may not always represent the total sky, on which the reporting of cloud cover should be based.
-Agreements (within 2 okta) between this method and manual observation of total cloud amounts are typically 80%–90%, as found for coastal stations at mid-latitudes (WMO, 2006a).
-However, most differences can be attributed to the limited spatial representativeness of a ceilometer sampling only a small area directly overhead.
+Most differences can be attributed to the limited spatial representativeness of a ceilometer sampling only a small area directly overhead.
+Agreements (within 2 okta) between this method and manual observation of total cloud amounts are typically 85%–90%, as found for coastal stations at mid-latitudes (WMO, 2006a).
+These results are affected by the relatively large number of overcast situations (7 or 8 okta occurs about 55% of the time).
+A characteristic difference between the ceilometer and observed total cloud amount is that the ceilometer with the limited view of the sky will report 8 okta much more often than 7 okta, whereas an observer can detect gaps anywhere in the cloud cover resulting in nearly equal occurrences of 7 and 8 okta.